scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 A delegator stakes AVAX and specifies a validator (the delegatee) to validate on their behalf.
 The delegatee has an increased probability of being sampled by other validators (weight) in proportion to the stake delegated to them.

 The delegatee charges a fee to the delegator; the former receives a percentage of the delegator's validation reward (if any.)
 The minimum delegation fee is 2%.
-Delegation transaction have no fee.
+Delegation transactions have no fee.

 The delegation period must be a subset of the period that the delegatee validates the Primary Network.